ZEN-universe/ZEN-garden/docs/files/tutorial/04_add_technologies_carriers.rst

 1.  **What share of the heat in CH is generated from the biomass boiler in 2023?**

-    View the production of heat using the ZEN-garden visualization platform, as described in the tutorial on :ref:`analyzing outputs<t_analyze.t_analyze>`.
+    View the production of heat using the visualization platform, as described in the tutorial on :ref:`analyzing outputs<t_analyze.t_analyze>`.

     `Solution: 71.7 % (1560 GWh from biomass boiler / 2177 GWh total heat production)`